New technology sunrise: Pure Web Terminal Emulator!

-In this new multiple-device, multiple-OS, Internet-connected scenario, the natural move would be having a cross-device, cross-OS Terminal Emulator.
+In this new multiple-device, multiple-OS, Internet-connected scenario, the natural move would be to have a cross-device, cross-OS Terminal Emulator.
 Wouldn’t be?

 That’s what this is all about: we want you to try our new HTML5-based Terminal Emulator.
 Nothing to download.
 Nothing to install.
 No security issues.
 Just launch a new browser tab and go!